 To carry out research work was necessary to develop a system for studying the electrical parameters of thin-film structures (TFT transistors) in the atmosphere of various gases.

-To solve the problem, an experimental complex was developed for recording the volt-ampere characteristics of TFT transistors.
-The stand performs the following functions: generates the drain-source voltages with the possibility of setting the range and step and outputting the current value to the screen, generates the gate-source voltage with the possibility of setting the range and step and outputting the current value to the screen, registers the current of the conducting channel of the thin-film transistor, Resistance of the channel, stores the measurement results in a file for further processing.
+To solve the problem, an experimental complex was developed for recording the current-voltage characteristics of TFT transistors.
+The stand performs the following functions: generates drain-source voltages with the ability to set the range and step and display the current value on the screen, generates gate-source voltages with the ability to set the range and step and display the current value on the screen, registers the current of the conductive channel of the thin-film transistor, and measures channel resistance, saves the measurement results to a file for subsequent processing.
 For measurements in the presence of gas, the sample is placed in a sealed box filled with gas.
-To construct the current-voltage characteristic, at a given voltage on the gate, a sequence of levels of drain-source voltages is generated according to the selected range and step, and for each set voltage, the corresponding channel current of the transistor is measured.
-After passing the entire range of the specified drain-source voltages, the system changes the gate-source voltage according to the selected range and step, and the process is repeated.
-The software is developed in NI LabVIEW programming environment using NI DAQmx, NI DCPower and NI DMM drivers.
+To build the I - V characteristic, at a given gate voltage, a sequence of drain-source voltage levels is generated according to the selected range and step, and the corresponding transistor channel current is measured for each set voltage.
+After passing the entire range of predetermined drain-source voltages, the system changes the gate-source voltage according to the selected range and step, and the process is repeated.
+The software was developed in the NI LabVIEW programming environment using the NI DAQmx, NI DCPower and NI DMM drivers.
 The complex is built on the basis of a PXI-1031 chassis with a PXI-8108 controller.
-The chassis also includes a multi-function module PXI-6238, power supply PXI-4132 and multimeter PXI-4071.
-As a result, a complex has been created that allows to automate the process of registering the I-VTC of TFT transistors, to shorten the time of one change and to conduct a series of scientific experiments in a short time.
+The chassis also includes a PXI-6238 multifunction module, a PXI-4132 power supply, and a PXI-4071 multimeter.
+As a result, a complex has been created that makes it possible to automate the process of registering the I - V characteristic of TFT transistors, to reduce the time of one change, and to conduct a series of scientific experiments in a short time.